 The State Bar maintains the roll of all licensees admitted to practice in California.
 Licensees are responsible for maintaining the accuracy of the information in their State Bar record.
 Additionally, licensees must pay the annual license fees to maintain active or inactive status in the calendar year.
 Use the links below to learn more:

-Annual license renewal Annual fees Fee scaling Fee waivers Reporting requirements IOLTA and client trust account reporting Transfer to active status Transfer to inactive status Thinking of retiring?
-To voluntarily resign To change your name on your licensee record Obtain a Certificate of Standing Fingerprinting rule requirements Legal Specialization Lawyer Assistance Program Managing your law office Attorney Census FAQs
+Annual license renewal Annual fees Financial hardship annual fees waivers Reporting requirements IOLTA and client trust account reporting Status changes To change your name on your licensee record Obtain a Certificate of Standing Fingerprinting rule requirements Legal Specialization Lawyer Assistance Program Managing your law office Attorney Census

-The State Bar annual license renewal begins December 1 and has a deadline of February 1.
+The State Bar annual license renewal begins February 1 and has a deadline of March 30, or the next business day if that date falls on a weekend or holiday, each year during the annual license renewal process.
+The 2025 annual deadline is April 1, 2025.
 During the annual license renewal period, attorneys must:

-Forgot your My State Bar Profile password?
-You may reset your password online or contact Attorney Regulation at 888-800-3400.
+Forgot your password for My State Bar Profile?
+You may reset your password online or call the Contact Center at 888-800-3400.

 Description